-- 1. obtain a physician=s note for the absence and send it to the school nurse. - 2. obtain a physician=s note for crutches.
+- 1. obtain a physician's note for the absence and send it to the school nurse. - 2. obtain a physician's note for crutches.
 The note must state that the student is allowed in school on crutches and also state approximately how long they will be needed.
-Send the note to the nurse. - 3. obtain a physician=s note for students with casts, arm/finger splints, arm slings.
+Send the note to the nurse.

+- 3. Obtain a physician note for students to be allowed to get on and off the school bus. - 4. obtain a physician's note for students with casts, arm/finger splints, arm slings.
 The note must state the nature of the injury, limitations/restrictions, and dates to be excused from gym and recess activities.

-Medical gym excuses are to be written by a licensed physician.
+Medical gym excuses are to be written by a licensed physician, APN, or PA.
 We cannot accept gym excuses written by physical therapists or nurses.
 Excuses written by chiropractors can only be accepted for direct spinal or neck conditions.